WSLegion/WH2_Woodelf_mod/README.md

         - Stops entities from dying while Morale > 50%
     * Enable "Glamourous Disguise"
         - Active Ability, 45s Duration, 60s CD
-        - Cannot be activated if already in melee
         - Upon activation, all enemies in 80 range will suffer from -5 Melee Defence and -25% Weapon Strength
   * Malevolent Tree Kin
     * +20 Melee Attack